circulon/yii2-columnlistview/README.md

 ### Custom CSS classes for columns

-For example, if you want to render something like this:
+For example, if you want to render 3 columns using a custom CSS class:

 ```html
   <div class="row">